 Back pain happens to the best of us.
 In fact, it’s estimated that close to 80% of adults will experience back pain at some point in their lives.
 If you’ve ever had back pain, then you know that making the wrong sleep choices, like snoozing on your stomach or lying on a too-soft mattress, can hurt you.
+You also know that pain can disrupt your sleep in a big way.
 You don’t have to grin and bear it, though.

 There are a number of steps you can take to alleviate back pain and even prevent it from happening in the first place.
 One of the most important is making sure that any mattress you sleep on has adequate lumbar support.
 Here’s what that means.